 Glenn Miller's trombone is on display at the National Museum of the US Air Force in Dayton, OH, along with other Miller memorabilia.
-According to the display notes, the Miller estate allowed Jimmy Stewart to "play" this trombone in this film.
+According to the display notes, the Miller estate allowed James Stewart to "play" this trombone in this film.

 Due to a cessation of the professional relationship since about 1950, singer and saxophonist Tex Beneke does not appear in this film.
-His vocal lead on Chattanooga Choo Choo as well as his distinctive tenor sax sound on many classic Glenn Miller recordings are missing from the sound track.
+His vocal lead on "Chattanooga Choo Choo" as well as his distinctive tenor sax sound on many classic Glenn Miller recordings are missing from the soundtrack.

-An RCA Victor 10-inch album of eight Miller originals, recorded between 1939 and 1943, called "Glenn Miller Plays Selections From The Glenn Miller Story," reached number one on the "Billboard" album chart in May 1954.
-With four cuts added, a 12-inch LP, retitled "Glenn Miller Plays Selections From The Glenn Miller Story And Other Hits," was released in 1956.
+An RCA Victor ten-inch album of eight Glenn Miller originals, recorded between 1939-43, called "Glenn Miller Plays Selections From 'The Glenn Miller Story'" reached #1 on the "Billboard" album chart in May 1954.
+With four cuts added, a 12-inch LP, retitled Glenn Miller Plays Selections From 'The Glenn Miller Story' And Other Hits," was released in 1956.
 The expanded disc went on to become a Certified Gold Album in 1961.

-After Glenn Miller went missing on December 15, 1944 the Miller estate authorized an official Glenn Miller "ghost band" in 1946 to carry on the "sound" and the name.
+After Glenn Miller went missing on December 15, 1944, the Miller estate authorized an official Glenn Miller "ghost band" in 1946 to carry on the "sound" and the name.
 This band was led by saxophonist Tex Beneke.